AvisoNovate/rook/docs/interceptors.rst

     The metadata map for the endpoint function.

 :endpoint-name
-    A string version of the fully qualified name of the var
+    A string version of the fully qualified name of the endpoint function

 In this way, the interceptor can use the details of the particular endpoint to generate a custom interceptor.